Navigating Market Storms

 That success was largely due to the construction of the Fortress Portfolio, aimed at performing well in all types of environments.
 But even then, I was actively making some tactical adjustments to client portfolios.
 However, small changes were not going to be enough to avoid losses in what was becoming a perfect storm of risks.
 Indeed, by the fall of 2008, our portfolios were also getting buffeted.
 Commodities were down almost 50% from their mid-year highs, stocks were down over 30% and the 10-year Treasury was just flat.

-The 4th quarter of 2008, the most intense part of the crisis, was gut-wrenching – literally.
-For most of those three months, I slept little and started most days over a garbage can.
+The 4th quarter of 2008, the most intense part of the crisis, was exhausting.
+My days started early – monitoring foreign markets to get an inkling of what to expect at the New York opening – and ended late.
 The portfolios were swinging wildly during market hours and I spent after-hours doing my best to keep clients calm.
-It got to the point where I dreaded seeing Hank Paulson’s face because I knew it meant more bad news or another change to the rapidly multiplying bailout programs, the implications of which were impossible to divine.
+I dreaded seeing Treasury Secretary Hank Paulson’s face on TV because I knew it meant more bad news or another change to the rapidly multiplying bailout programs, the implications of which were impossible to divine.
 We had a term for situations like this in the Navy but it isn’t one I can use in polite company.

 Aftermath of the Storm

 By 2009 the storm finally began to recede, and investors assessed the damage.
 The S&P 500 was off its lows, but still down 37 percent from its highs.
 Some investors fared far worse.
 On the other hand, our moderate risk Fortress Portfolio was down less than half that of the S&P 500.
 More conservative portfolios fared even better.
 Our clients, for the most part, were appreciative of the results, especially after they had a chance to talk to friends, many of whom weren’t so fortunate.